anonymousgopher/Gophercon2024/Proposal.md

 ## Barebone Throttler

-In this implementation, the main goal is to set up a separate process that receives messages from the main message queue and processes them at a slower rate.
+In this implementation, the main goal is to set up a separate process that receives non-time-sensitive messages from the main message queue and processes them at a slower rate.
 This preliminary step becomes the foundation to our throttler!

 Visually, this is what we would like to achieve: